JsWorld

 To format dates and times you need to create a new jsworld.DateTimeFormatter object configured for your particular locale.
 The steps:

-2. Load the data file for your locale from the locales/js/ directory.
+2. Load the properties file for your locale from the locales/js/ directory.
 This imports an object called POSIX_LC.<locale_code> containing the locale properties.

 3. Use the locale properties to create a new jsworld.Locale object.